Stte/FdF/README.md

 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 $>
 ```
-Each number represents a point in space:
-- The horizontal position corresponds to its axis.
-- The vertical position corresponds to its ordinate.
-- The value corresponds to its altitude.

 ### **Tools**
 - MiniLibX